logan416ah-cloud/NYT-Archive-Pipeline/README.md

 ### Download NYT archives:

 NYT limits requests to 5 per minute and 500 per day.
-Larger date ranges will take longer to download due to rate-limiting.
+Larger date ranges may take significant time to download because each request must wait 12 seconds to respect NYT rate limits.

 Use this first to download files.